How Divorces, Student Loans, and Expatriates Affect Consumer Proposals

-- If you have joint credit with, or have guaranteed a debt for, your ex-spouse and he or she files a proposal, the creditor will be permitted to demand payment of the debt from you.
-It will be a debt you are responsible for.
-If you do not make arrangements to pay the debt, it will be noted on your credit report.
-If you determine that the most appropriate solution to resolve your debt load is to file a consumer proposal, this debt may be included in the proposal.
+- If you have joint credit with or have guaranteed a debt for your ex-spouse and they file a proposal, the creditor will be permitted to demand payment of the debt from you.
+You are responsible for this debt, and if you don’t arrange to pay it, it will be noted on your credit report.
+Should you determine that the most appropriate solution to resolve your debt load is to file a consumer proposal, this debt may be included in the proposal.

-- Alternately, if you have joint credit with, or have guaranteed a debt for your ex-spouse, and you file a consumer proposal, you must declare this debt and include it in the proposal.
+- Should you be the one filing a consumer proposal, you must declare any debts or joint credits shared with your ex-spouse and include it in the proposal.
 Your obligation to pay the debt will be settled by completion of the consumer proposal.
-The creditor will be permitted to pursue your ex-partner for payment of the debt.
+The creditor will be permitted to pursue your ex-partner for payment of the debt, as outlined above.

-- We will review with you, and a lawyer if appropriate, the terms of your separation agreement or divorce order to determine if the filing of a consumer proposal may have other implications that need to be considered.
+- Our staff will review with you (and a lawyer if appropriate) the terms of your separation agreement or divorce order to determine if filing a consumer proposal may have other implications that need to be considered.

-- Do you want to stay in business?
+- Whether or not you want to stay in business;

-- Are there CRA obligations for HST, source deductions or income tax?
+- Whether or not there are CRA obligations for HST, source deductions, or income tax.